-Charles Powell, MD, MBA, director of the Mount Sinai-National Jewish Health Respiratory Institute, discusses the questions surrounding pulmonary toxicities when using anti-HER2 monoclonal antibodies such as trastuzumab deruxtecan (Enhertu) for patients with HER2-positive metastatic breast cancer.
+Charles Powell, MD, MBA, director of the Mount Sinai-National Jewish Health Respiratory Institute, discusses the questions surrounding pulmonary toxicities when using anti-HER2 antibody-drug conjugates (ADCs) such as trastuzumab deruxtecan (Enhertu) for patients with HER2-positive metastatic breast cancer.

 Another important question is why this toxicity is seen in some patients with HER2-positive breast cancer but not in others?
 Powell says the overall incidence of these toxicities is about 15.5% to 15.8%, which means there are a vast majority of patients who do not develop pulmonary toxicity even though they are receiving the same drug at the same dose for the same disease of HER2-positive metastatic breast cancer.
 Investigators are looking into what makes an individual likely to develop pneumonitis or other pulmonary toxicities compared with other patients.